 Moreover, here's a radar chart and a time vs. quality analysis, obviously showing the performance comparison between them.

-When it comes to efficiency in recording, if you choose to save a 2-hour movie using Audials, you will have to wait a full 2 hours to complete this task.
+When it comes to efficiency in recording, if you choose to save a 2-hour movie using Audials, you will have to wait a full 2 hours to complete this task, or make it 4x faster but with more system resources being occupied.
 Additionally, during the recording process in Audials, you cannot switch tasks or add new tasks; otherwise, the recording task will automatically close.

 Apparently, StreamFab has way more positive reviews from customers than Audials.
 Some Audials users say that it is really hard to contact Audials, by already tried maybe 4 or 5 times but still 0 responses received.
 As for bug fixes, you can find Audials shows confusing attitudes to them.
 A small issue may be found and resolved by Audials for months.